moschan/react-native-newsticker/README.md

 start(boolean) `Default: true`
 ---
 If you pass false, newsticker does’nt start.
 If you pass the false while runnning, newsticker is stopped.
 You can toggle newsticker using this param.

+back(boolean) `Default: false`
+---
+If you pass true when `start` is true, newsticker start to backward.

 typeInterval(int) `Default: 100`
 ---